loreandstory/tic-tac-toe/README.md

 Who makes the first play is decided at random at the beginning of each round.
 You may choose to play as many rounds as you like.

+## Dependencies

+`tic-tac-toe` requires the following:

+- `Ruby (>= 2.5.5)` (the programming language `tic-cac-toe` is written in.
+See [the official Ruby installation procedures](https://www.ruby-lang.org/en/documentation/installation/))
+- `bundler` (a Ruby gem for handling project dependencies.
+See [bundler's official installation instructions](https://bundler.io/#getting-started))
+- `tput` (used to check the size of the terminal `tic-tac-toe` is run withing.
+Installed by default on most Linux distributions)

 ## Installation

-`tic-tac-toe` requires `Ruby (>=2.7.0)` and `tput` (installed on most Linux distributions by default) to run properly. `Ruby` is the programming language `tic-tac-toe` is written in; `tput` is used within `tic-tac-toe` to know the size of the terminal the game is run in.

-To install `tic-tac-toe` and run it on your system, simply clone the this repository to your machine and follow the steps listed in the section below to play.
+To install `tic-tac-toe`, simply clone this repository to your machine, navigate to the `tic-tac-toe` folder created, and use `bundler` to install the needed dependencies, as shown below:

 ```
 $ git clone https://github.com/loreandstory/tic-tac-toe.git
+$ cd tic-tac-toe
+$ bundle install
 ```

 ## Running